sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 If *x* and *y* have the same shape, then *z* and *w* also have the same shape.
-Knowing that, it is possible to reuse the buffer allocated for *z*, to compute the absolute value of *w* inplace.
+Knowing that, it is possible to reuse the buffer allocated for *z*, to compute the absolute value *w* inplace.
 Shape inference helps the runtime to manage the memory and therefore to be more efficient.

 ONNX package can compute in most of the cases the output shape